 - The Strauss/Shavelle studies do not indicate the causes of death that were considered when determining mortality.
 Therefore, the relevance of these statistical population-based findings is problematic.

 - The Strauss/Shavelle studies were prepared by analyzing “Client Development Evaluation Reports” compiled by the California Department of Developmental Services.
-These reports were prepared entirely for placement purposes and not for determination of appropriate medical treatment or even for the purpose of collecting statistics to be used in prediction of life expectancy.
+These reports were prepared entirely for placement purposes and not for the determination of appropriate medical treatment or even for the purpose of collecting statistics to be used in the prediction of life expectancy.
 Strauss/Shavelle did not review the raw data to determine its appropriateness for use in supposedly projecting life expectancy.

 - The database used in the Strauss/Shavelle articles has never been produced for peer review to determine if the statistical models that form the basis of their opinions are scientifically sound.